-Luke's Place is made up of Little Luke's Place, for infants, toddlers and two-year-olds, and Big Luke's Place, for Threes, and PreK students.
+Luke's Place is made up of infants, toddlers, two-year-olds, threes, and PreK students.
 All classes are self-contained.
-The program runs year-round, September-August, and tuition is a flat monthly fee.
+The program runs year-round, August to August, and tuition is a flat monthly fee.
 Daily hours are 7:30 a.m. - 5:30 p.m.